zimivanende/BoomiFlow-SearchFilterTable/README.md

 Must be a boolean or number field.

 Supply the developerName of the column and the checkboxes for rows where the value is true or > 0 will be checked.

+### UserColumnsValue

+Optional.

+The name of a string value which will contian the names of columns the user should see for this table.

+The valuse should be comma delimited.

+Enabling this value makes the table configurable in that a column selector buttom appears and the column headers in the table are dragable to re-order.

+Changes to the selected columns and their order is persisted back to the field on change.

+These can then be persisted into a database with the user's login and the name of the table.

 ## Styling